 Commissioners Reject Request To Abandon Road

-Roosevelt County commissioners voted against a request to abandon County Road 2058 during their weekly meeting on Tuesday, March 14.
+Roosevelt County commissioners decided against a second request to abandon County Road 2058 during their meeting on Tuesday, May 9.

 The request was made by landowner Lynn Labatte for property near Culbertson.